Dr Anna Colin

 Anna's practice encompasses the curatorial, the pedagogical, the social and the ecological.

-Alongside her collaborative curatorial projects, which increasingly engage placing art at the service of human and non-human ecosystems, and the creation and care for biodiverse environments, Anna has been training in horticulture, permaculture design and arboriculture, and volunteering on agroecological farms.
+Alongside her collaborative curatorial projects, which increasingly engage placing art at the service of more-than-human ecosystems, and the creation and care for biodiverse environments, Anna has been training in horticulture and garden and permaculture design, along with volunteering on agroecological farms and woodlands.

-Her writing has focused on ecocentric social practice, critical pedagogy, alternative modes of instituting, and institutional time.
+Her writing has focused on ecocentric social practice, critical pedagogy, alternative modes of instituting, and institutional time and habitability.

 In 2013, Anna co-founded Open School East, an alternative art school and community space in London, then Margate, where she was a director for 8 years.
 Open School East formed a part of her PhD which, in exploring multi-public educational and cultural spaces in England since the late 19th century, unpacked the notion of the alternative in relation to governance, spatiality, and time.